 - Candidates who meet the selection criteria and have a confirmed job offer from a Canadian employer will be ranked higher in the Express entry pool and will get an invite to file the PR application from IRCC.

 - Candidates meeting the basic selection criteria should attempt finding a suitable employment to increase their scores and chances of receiving an invitation.

 - Candidates can conduct an active job search and mail their profile directly to various employers and against advertised vacancies on the net.

 - Once he is offered LMIA, Government of Canada will immediately invite him to submit an application for Permanent Residence visa, which is called Invitation to Apply (ITA).
-Once he receives ITA, he will have to submit an application for permanent residence visa within 90 days with required documents.
+Once he receives ITA, he will have to submit an application for Permanent Residence visa within 90 days along with required documents.